BorArt22/BorArt22/README.md

 #### I'm a data engineer and analyst
 ##### NOW
 - :gear: I am working at my personal project
-- :eyes: I am looking for new opportunities

 ##### BIO
 - :eyes: I’m interested in Data Engineering and Analysis